yaxuanou/CSCI596/README.md

 Spark is a fast, general-purpose computing engine designed for large-scale data processing.
 Apache Spark has its architectural foundation in the resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines, that is maintained in a fault-tolerant way.
 The Dataframe API was released as an abstraction on top of the RDD, followed by the Dataset API.

-Spark is an open source parallel framework like Hadoop MapReduce developed by UC Berkeley AMP Lab (AMP Lab of University of California, Berkeley)
+Spark is an open-source parallel framework like Hadoop MapReduce developed by UC Berkeley AMP Lab (AMP Lab of University of California, Berkeley)

 ![Spark](https://github.com/yaxuanou/CSCI596/blob/main/PNG/spark.png)
 ## Item-based CF

 Collaborative Filtering (CF) is a commonly used algorithm that is available on a variety of e-commerce sites.
-CF algorithms include user-based CF and item-based CF. We use item-based CF to implement product recommendations.
+CF algorithms include user-based CF and item-based CF. We use item-based CF to implement restaurants recommendations.

-Item-based collaborative filtering is the recommendation system to use the similarity between items using the ratings by users.
-In this project, we use Yelp database to calculate business similiarty and predict user's rating on the business to recommened business to user.
+Item-based collaborative filtering is the recommendation system to use the similarity between items ratings provided by users.
+In this project, we use Yelp database to calculate business similarity and predict users' rating on the business for doing the recommendation.

 ![item based](https://github.com/yaxuanou/CSCI596/blob/main/PNG/1.png)